Hi there! My name is Hongjun Wu (吴泓骏), a technical artist from Zhuhai, China. Thanks for stopping by!

 One of the awesome accomplishment along the journey of production is the development of “Xwift”(Previously known as the “AnimKit”).
 A set of tools for Maya that are developed by me to tackle the challenges we encountered when producing the film remotely due to the pandemic.

-Another mega project I was involved in at the Allen School was SuperFly VR, a research project that was originally developed to study motion sickness caused by different forms of movement in a virtual world that was later turned into a superhero simulator in virtual reality.
+I was a founding member that developed SuperFly VR at the Allen School’s Reality Lab, a research project that was originally a study on motion sickness caused by different forms of movement in a VR that was later turned into a profitable superhero simulator game in virtual reality.

 As one of the game artists, I was involved since the start of the project, and in October 2020, after almost a year’s development, we launched the game onto Steam, itch.io, and Vive Port.

-Our efforts to turn an idea into a profitable project was successful - multiple YouTubers made videos about it that was watched as high as 3.1 million for a single video, the game was rated “Very Positive” on Steam, we sold over 5,000 copies, and made over $70,000 in revenue, at the time of writing (May 2021).
-You can find a playlist of real gameplay video here.
+Our efforts to turn an idea into a profitable project was successful - multiple YouTubers made videos about it that was watched as high as 4 million for a single video, the game was rated “Very Positive” on Steam, we sold over 7,700 copies at the time of writing (Sept 2021).
+A playlist of real gameplay video from customers is also available.

 Photo of me with colleagues mentioned above in the Reality Lab Incubator in 2019 by David Kessler.